tayfunyaltur/prorizeTable/readme.md

 # Prorize Table Project

-The `Prorize Table Project` is using a custom made Table component to display user datas.
+The `Prorize Table Project` is using a custom made Table component to display users data.
 The user data will be provided by fake-provider for this porject.

 ## Guide